hweihwang/codex-up/README.md

-codex-up main          # same as above codex-up 0.47.0        # build a specific release (auto-normalizes to rust-v0.47.0) codex-up rust-v0.47.0  # explicit tag
+codex-up main          # same as above codex-up 0.47.0        # build a specific release (auto-normalizes to rust-v0.47.0) codex-up rust-v0.47.0  # explicit tag codex-up 1a2b3c4d      # build from a specific commit (any reachable SHA) codex-up my-branch     # build a branch (any git ref works)

 # verify
 codex --version
 which -a codex
 ```

+Targets can be any git ref (branch, tag, or commit SHA).
+Pure version numbers are normalized to `rust-v<version>`.

 **Upgrade:** just run `codex-up` again.
 **Switch versions:** run `codex-up <tag>` (e.g. `0.47.0`), then `codex-up main` to go back.